Logistics consulting

 • Can all operating and automatic functions be controlled smoothly?

-Ultimately: checking all functions and performance characteristics of a bearing is essential before it goes into normal operation.
+Ultimately, it is essential to check all functions and performance features of a warehouse before it goes into normal operation.
 This is exactly where a logistics consultancy comes in and develops a test procedure to simulate tasks in normal operations.

 Conclusion:

 Logistics consulting is always individually conceived and designed, never an "off-the-shelf" service.
-The aim here is to treat all parts of the system holistically and to optimize processes.
-Often, therefore, there is a breakdown into consulting services that take into account either features of the logistics or the respective processes.
+The aim here is to treat all areas of the system holistically and to optimize processes.
+For this reason, consulting services are often broken down into either logistics or process characteristics.

 Images: